About

 Generally speaking, monster cookies are peanut butter and oat cookies with chocolate chips and M&M’s®.
 Sometimes chopped nuts, shredded coconut or other similar ingredients might be mixed in as well.

-This recipe is a simple and healthy flourless monster cookie recipe with basic ingredients and naturally colored chocolate candies as well.
+This recipe is a simple and healthy gluten free monster cookie recipe with basic ingredients and naturally colored chocolate candies as well.

 Why You’ll Love These